JakeHeald/JakeHeald.github.io/_posts/2017-1-23-First-Week.md

 ### What's in your way?

 I am very unfamiliar with the developer tools that I will need for the upcoming projects like Travis.
-Also this upcoming project will be one of the first times I have ever coded in C++, however it will not be to great of a difficulty because I have heard it has similarities with Java which was my first coding language.
+Also this upcoming project will be one of the first times I have ever coded in C++, however I am confident I will be able to pick up on the language quickly as I have heard it has similarities with Java, which was my first coding language.

 ### What will you do next week?